 Warmer and more variable temperatures at the beginning of diapause have been found to reduce nutrition stores by increasing metabolic activity and draining stored energy before the onset of winter.
 For example, a study by Williams et al. (2012) on the effect of temperatures on stored nutrition suggests that diapausing insects experiencing temperature variations with greater warm times at the beginning of diapause store less resources and deplete those resources faster than insects in thermally stable environments before the onset of winter.
-To investigate the relationship between fluctuating warm temperatures and nutrition storage, these researchers reared Erynnis propertius (Scudder and Burgess) caterpillars that originated from environments that differed in thermal stability in a reciprocal common garden experiment with stable and variable thermal regimens (Williams et al., 2012).
-Larvae reared in stable conditions stored significantly more lipids and entered dormancy 3-4 weeks later compared to their counterparts reared in thermally variable environments (Williams et al., 2012).
+To investigate the relationship between fluctuating warm temperatures and nutrition storage, these researchers reared Erynnis propertius (Scudder and Burgess) caterpillars that originated from environments that differed in thermal stability in a reciprocal common garden experiment with stable and fluctuating thermal regimens (Williams et al., 2012).
+Larvae reared in stable conditions also stored significantly more lipids and entered dormancy 3-4 weeks later compared to their counterparts reared in thermally variable environments (Williams et al., 2012).
 In addition to lipid depletion at the start of diapause, higher winter temperatures have been associated with increased depletion of stored lipids during diapause.
 Thompson and Davis (1981) previously demonstrated that increased temperatures at the end of diapause can significantly deplete lipid stores in Diatrea grandiosella Dyar.
 Caterpillars were first reared at 21◦C to program diapause.
 Once diapause was programmed, caterpillars were transferred into 1 of 4 temperatures regimens; 4◦C and 21◦C. After being held at these 4 different temperatures for 60-days, all of the diapausing larvae were transferred to 27◦C and lipid stores were measured for 60-days (Thompson and Davis, 1981).
 Researchers noted the lipid stored of larvae from the 4◦C diapause condition remained unchanged while larvae from the 21◦C diapause condition lost 1.73cal/insect per day of fatty acid during the same period (Thompson and Davis, 1981).
 European corn borers faced with the combination of warmer fall temperatures at the start of diapause and warmer winter temperatures during diapause could experience a similar decline in nutrition stores.
-European corn borers that do not accumulate enough energy ahead of diapause could fail to enter diapause, terminate diapause prematurely, or sub-optimal nutrition could lead to reductions in adult functions.
+European corn borers that do not accumulate enough energy ahead of diapause could fail to enter diapause, terminate diapause prematurely, or sub-optimal nutrition could lead to reductions in post-diapause adult functions.